abeggchr/environmental-impact-estimator/README.md

 ### Starting the web frontend

 There's a frontend, but not much visible there.
-Lot's of ideas though!

 1. Clone repo
 2. `cd api`